piesauce/piesauce.com/q1_politics.md

 Citizens are constantly reminded of their civic duty to participate in democracy by being politically informed and casting their vote responsibly.
 However, even the most seasoned political aficionado would find it hard to keep track of all political developments, policy proposals, and electoral candidates.
 Politics is simply...complex.

 Politics, as presented in the media to the general public, is extremely simplified.
-Complex multi-dimensional ideological positions are compressed into a two-dimensional left-right spectrum.
-Voters are forced to identify themselves within this narrow spectrum even while they reconcile with holding seemingly contradictory positions due to the lack of representational space in the traditional left-right spectrum.
+Complex multi-dimensional ideological positions are compressed into a constricting left-right spectrum.
+Voters are forced to identify themselves within this narrow spectrum even while they reconcile with holding seemingly contradictory positions due to the lack of representational capacity in this unidimensional space.

 Can we do better?
 Can we use natural language processing and machine learning techniques to give citizens better insight into the political process?
 In this upcoming series of blog posts, we will aim to do exactly that.